-Amazon Advertising strengthened in December; Amazon Supply Chain Progression; 2021 Outlook
+Amazon Strengthens Advertising & Supply Chain; 2021 Outlook

 Brands continued to lean heavily into paid search in the fourth quarter as 56% reported increasing their spend compared to only 6% cutting back.
 Also, 33% of brands report spending more on media and DSP with Amazon in 4Q compared to their plans entering the year, vs. 13% that have cut back.
 Further, brands moved towards using more digital activations in 4Q compared to prior quarters this year, including vendor powered coupons, Amazon Live, and even Alexa promotions.
 Our research indicates Amazon’s advertising options will continue to lead their industry peers and most manufacturers plan to invest more into both paid search and DSP in 2021.
 However, the data suggests the pace of increases may lag sales growth as many brands work on fixed budgets and have been unable to convince the organization to increase ad spend at the same rate as sales have grown.
 This should benefit firms that base budgets on the percentage of sales basis and/or those firms that have built in flexibility to increase spend in ‘21.